- This post contains affiliate links. Read more here.

 A humane alternative to shock collars of yore, the citronella spray bark collar uses a burst of citronella spray to eliminate or reduce excessive barking.
 Dogs don’t like the taste of citronella, and the “shhh” sound and sensation startles them out of barking.

 Loaded with dog-soothing pheromones, these collars can help stressed dogs calm down, and reduce anxious barking.
+Not all dogs will respond, however.

 There are lots of tricks and tools you can use to help control your dog’s barking, but all of them are more effective in conjunction with training.
 A few key commands can help control barking: